 Not having sufficient clothing is another simple, easily avoidable mistake.
 You should have enough to keep you warm without making you sweaty or uncomfortable.
 If you’ll be in an area where the temperature changes significantly, dress in layers that can be added or removed.

 Many people also miscalculate risks, trying to climb difficult places or traverse unsafe terrain.
 Knowing your own limits as well as having knowledge of the land can help you avoid these mistakes.
+And one absolutely essential tool to carry with you if you’re venturing off into the wilderness is a survival compass.
+That way if you make any mistakes along the way you can use your compass to navigate back to safety.

 Essential Skill #2: Finding/Creating Shelter